Truebill

 null

-Our San Francisco branding studio began producing sketches with different fidelity levels.
-Each held a unique concept, and each was a potential candidate for the future brand identity.
+Our San Francisco branding studio then began sketching concepts at different levels of fidelity.
+Each concept represented a unique direction for the new brand identity.

 More improvements are on the way